-Harness to reposition the hipManual adjustment—the doctor moves bones into proper positions, and then places the baby in a lower body cast
+Harness to reposition the hipManual adjustment and casting—the doctor moves bones into proper positions, and then places the baby in a lower body cast

-For babies aged six months to two years:
+For babies aged 6 months to 2 years:

-Manual adjustment and castHip surgery, then body castFor children over two years: hip surgery, then body cast
+Manual adjustment and castHip surgery, then body castFor children over 2 years: hip surgery, then body cast

 The doctor will monitor the hip during follow-up exams and x-rays.
 This will be done until your child is done growing.